milesdwilliams15/milesdwilliams15.github.io/index.md

 ### Welcome!
 My name is Miles D. Williams.
 I am a political science Ph.D. student at the University of Illinois at Urbana-Champaign.
 This site is a working summary of my latest research and analysis.
 My interests encompass a wide variety of subfields and research questions, and my toolbox of methods is always expanding.
 See the below for summaries of recent projects.
+To see all of my projects, check out my [GitHub repository](https://github.com/milesdwilliams15).
 Below you will also find a copy of my CV.

-### Recent Articles
+### Recent Projects
 [Social Media and Partisanship](https://milesdwilliams15.github.io/Social-Media-and-Partisanship/)

 [Monte Carlo Simulations](https://milesdwilliams15.github.io/Monte-Carlo-Simulations/)